gboehl/econpizza/docs/guide/the_yaml.rst

 Model parsing and the yaml-file
 -------------------------------

 All relevant information is supplied via the YAML file, which uses the YAML markup language.
+The YAML format is widely used due to its intuitive handling, e.g. in applications where data is being stored or transmitted or for configuration files.
-For general information about the YAML and its syntax see `Wikipedia <https://en.wikipedia.org/wiki/YAML>`_.
+For general information about the format and its syntax see `Wikipedia <https://en.wikipedia.org/wiki/YAML>`_.

 Model parsing
 ^^^^^^^^^^^^^